BeeHiveCyberSecurity/BeeHive-Cogs/README.md

 **[ping](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/ping)**

-A nice, functional ping and SpeedTest tool combined.
-One command, no fuss. `[p]ping`
+A nice, functional ping-and-speedtest cog that shows your host latency, transit latency, download speed, and upload speed in a neat, orderly, no-frills embed.
+If your bot is hosted on a poor quality connection, includes a special offer when detected. `[p]ping`
 > ```
 > [p]cog install BeeHive-Cogs ping
 > [p]load ping